-I first became aware of Kate's work when I began volunteering at NEA's original home at 90 Bridge Street.
-Each week I would find my eyes drawn to a wonderful painting of a little white chook preparing to forage in the soil titled 'Combing' I imagined it on the brick wall in my kitchen, but sadly it disappeared.
+I first became aware of Kate's work when volunteering at NEA's original home at 90 Bridge Street.
+I would find my eyes drawn to a wonderful painting of a little white chook preparing to forage in the soil titled 'Combing' .
+I imagined it on the brick wall in my kitchen, but sadly it disappeared.
 I was thrilled when it emerged again again after our move to 122 Bridge Street. and decided that I didn't want it to disappear again, I wanted it on my wall!
-It now sits there happily, welcoming me when I go into the kitchen.,
+It now sits there happily, welcoming me into the kitchen.,

 Kate Jenvey's 'Combing' and 'Munchin', on display at NEA's first home 90 Bridge Street, 2015

 Since then I have enjoyed monitoring Kate's work through her changing exhibits at NEA; often chatting to her when she volunteers or calls in to restock her cards, through Facebook and her web page.
-In January I attended Kate's drawing workshop on drawing birds.
-It proved to be a nostalgia trip, taking me back to primary school and the drawing tasks suggested by the Gould League of Bird Lovers.
-It was so therapeutic, being quietly guided by Kate as I drew my first bird for many years.
+Kate's January workshop on drawing birds proved to be a nostalgia trip, taking me back to primary school and the drawing tasks suggested by the Gould League of Bird Lovers.
+It was therapeutic, being quietly guided by Kate as I drew my first bird for many years.

 Like other NEA members, I greeted news of Kate's preparation for an exhibition at the Benalla Art Gallery in February 2017 with great excitement.
 'Drawn to the Wild' was a beautiful exhibition and extremely well received in our community.
 From a busy opening, attended by many NEA members, Kate went on to take a drawing workshop 'Depicting the Wild' and to speak to a number of groups, including U3A Benalla.